puddle-brian/AIFilmScriptGenerator/public/data/README.md

-# External Data Files
+# Data Files

 This directory contains JSON files that define the dropdown options and influences used throughout the Film Script Generator.
-These files are much easier to edit than modifying the JavaScript code directly.
+These files are served to the web application and can be edited to customize the available options.

 ## Files